Using vector layers

 Here we have a convention with the values "Line width: 30" and "Correction: 10"

-Let's say we have the density set to 200, when converting the program will do a comparison, colors that have a value that is below 200 will be ignored and colors that are above 200 will be used as a fill and the The resulting line will appear at its maximum width.
+Let's say we have the density set to 200, when converting the program will do a comparison, the colors that have a value that is below 200 will be ignored and the colors that are above 200 will be used as a fill and the resulting line will appear at its maximum width.

-Note 2: Layers that have more than 16 colors cannot be converted.
+NOTE 2: Layers that have more than 16 colors cannot be converted.

-9. Export Layers as SVG
+9. Export layers as SVG

-The SVG file is compatible with other programs such as Illustrator, which allows us to handle vectors made in CLIP STUDIO PAINT in other programs.
+The SVG file is compatible with other programs such as Illustrator, which allows us to handle the vectors made in CLIP STUDIO PAINT in other programs.
 So, let's see how to export in SVG.

 10. Registrar material